JiajunJasonLi/grade_calculator/README.md

 The example given in the file is from the MATA23.txt in the project.

 3. calculation.py\
-The file can help you predict how much grade a student need to achieve for the remaining tasks in each category.
+The file can help user predict how much grade a student need to achieve for the remaining tasks in each category.
 To

 4. auto_predicter.py\
-The file includes two parts of codes.\
+The file includes two parts of codes.
 1) Auto entering\
 The first part provides user a convenient way to enter all information of a Course into the code.\
+The user can use either create_course or create_course_helper(file_name) to for auto entering the information.\
+In create_course(), user will be asked to input the name of the text file to create the course.\
+In create_course_helper(), user can directly enter the name of the text file for creating the course.\
+There is a specific formating requirement of the input_file, as follow:\
+Each line of the text should be like:\
+The first element is the name of the category, the second element is the percentage, and the rest should be the grade of tasks in the category.
+All elements will be seperated by a single space.\
+    quiz 0.2 90 90 95 ...\
+    final 0.45\
+Please refer to MATA23.txt to see in detail.\

 2) Auto predicting\
+The second part